 Alice Hoffman is the author of more than thirty works of fiction, including Magic Lessons: The Prequel to Practical Magic, The World That We Knew, The Rules of Magic, The Marriage of Opposites, Practical Magic, The Red Garden, the Oprah’s Book Club selection Here on Earth, The Museum of Extraordinary Things, and The Dovekeepers.
-Her most recent novel is The World That We Knew.
-Her new novel Magic Lessons: The Prequel to Practical Magic will be published this fall.
 She lives near Boston.

 Alice Hoffman was born in New York City on March 16, 1952, and grew up on Long Island.
 After graduating from high school in 1969, she attended Adelphi University, from which she received a BA, and then received a Mirrellees Fellowship to the Stanford University Creative Writing Center, which she attended in 1973 and 74, receiving an MA in creative writing.
 She currently lives in Boston.